A step-by-step guide to recreating our Christmas window decorations at home.

 9. Take your outer layer and curl around your inner tube.
 Use a paper fastener to join the bottom holes of the outer layer to the bottom holes of the inner layer on both sides of the lower border.

 10. To create the bulbous shape of the outer lantern, push down your outer layer so that the top border is level with the top of the inner tube.
-Put a paper fastener though both layers on each top side to keep everything in place but don’t fasten yet.
+Put a paper fastener through both layers on each top side to keep everything in place but don’t fasten yet.

 11. Place your handle strip on the inside and secure the paper fasteners.
-You can always secure the layers of your lantern with double sided tape in addition to, or instead of paper fasteners.
+You can always secure the layers of your lantern with double-sided tape in addition to, or instead of paper fasteners.